Auditing your Redox platform

 Audit event statuses

-When you view these audit events, they'll have an associated status, which could be any of the following:
+When you review audit events, they’ll have an associated status, which could be any of the following:

 Audit event status